Rate Tracker

 What’s happening with interest rates?

-After 13 rate rises starting in May 2022—raising the cash rate from 0.10% to 4.35%—the Reserve Bank of Australia (RBA)’s Monetary Policy Board (MPB) made two cuts in February and May 2025, bringing the cash rate down to 3.85%.
-At its August 2025 meeting, the MPB again cut the cash rate by 25 basis points to 3.60%.
+The RBA’s Monetary Policy Board delivered two rate cuts in February and May 2025, bringing the official cash rate down to 3.85%.
+A further 25-basis-point cut in August 2025 reduced the rate again to 3.60%.

 On this Page